bruce-hill/tomo/docs/operators.md

 ```

 In an addition expression `a + b` between two objects of the same type, the
-method `a:plus(b)` will be invoked, which returns a new value of the same type.
+method `a.plus(b)` will be invoked, which returns a new value of the same type.

 #### Subtraction